jdoleary/garden/Self Defense/Wrestling/Jordan Teaches Jiu Jitsu - Wrestling For BJJ Course.md

 - An Underhook
 - Inside Thigh Position
 If you are ever in a situation where you don't know what to do, fight to establish these three (but not necessarily all at the same time)

+# Chapter Summaries
+- Stance
+	- A good stance is not too low (exposes head) and not too high (exposes legs)
+	-

 # Conceptual Overview: Stance
 The "same side" arm of the lead leg should always protect the lead leg.